cncf/kubernetes-community-days/README.md

 ## Host a KCD

 Each event brings its own local flair, culture, diversity, and authenticity.
 For more about details about organizing an event see the [organizing page](https://github.com/cncf/kubernetes-community-days/tree/main/planning).
-Check the [project board](https://github.com/cncf/kubernetes-community-days/projects/2) to join one being organized near you or [create an issue](https://github.com/cncf/kubernetes-community-days/issues/new/choose) to organize your own.
+Check the [project board](https://github.com/cncf/kubernetes-community-days/projects/2) to join one being organized near you, or to host on yourself, please visit the [KCD About Page via cncf.io](https://www.cncf.io/kcds/).

 ### Core Organizers